softwarefactory-project/sf-docs/docs/user/nodepool_user.rst

           min-ram: 1024

-By committing this change on the config repository, SF will perform a file syntax validation and will allow you (or not) to merge the change (by CR +2 and W +2).
-Once merged the new configuration of nodepool will be loaded by the Nodepool service.
-And you should see on the declared provider the following:
+When submitting this change to the config repository, Software Factory will perform a syntax check and will allow you (or not) to merge the change.
+Once merged the new configuration will be loaded by the Nodepool service.
+This will trigger the following on the cloud provider(s) if relevant:

- * A VM is spawned (with the term "template" in its name)
+ * A VM is spawned (with "template" in its name)
- * After the run of the base.sh script, the VM is snapshoted
+ * After the execution of the *base.sh* script, a snapshot of the VM is created
- * The VM is destroyed and the snapshot is available
+ * The VM is destroyed and the snapshot is made available
  * At least one VM is spawned based on the snapshot
  * A floating ip is attached to the new VM
- * The new VM is attached to Jenkins as slave
+ * The new VM is attached to the build executor as a worker node

-Using the config repository, SF users can provide custom build scripts for Jenkins slave as well as custom labels for their jobs' needs.
-As already said slaves are destroyed after each job.
-This can have some advantages:
+Using the config repository, Software Factory users can provide their own build scripts for specific worker nodes as well as custom labels for their jobs' needs.
+The worker nodes are used only once for one specific build, and are destroyed upon the build's completion.
+This has several advantages:

- * A clean VM for each job
+ * A clean, reproducible environment for each build
- * A job have full system access (root)
+ * A job may have full system access (root) with interfering with anything else
+ * Better resource management as nodes are only up when needed

 Using extra elements